Let’s get something out of the way...

 Final Thought:

 Excuses are clever.
-They wear disguises.
-They sound like logic, but they’re fear in a trench coat.
+They wear disguises and sound like logic, but really they're just fear in a trench coat.

 If you want to kill your excuses, don't argue with them.
 Outwork them.